6 Basic Marketing Strategies to Increase Your Business

 The reality is that marketing and advertising are not synonymous, and "placing a few ads" is never going to generate the sales a small business needs to be successful.
 Marketing is a process, not an event.
 It involves planning marketing goals and implementing marketing strategies to achieve them.

 Now, that doesn't mean marketing has to be a complicated process.
 But it does mean you have to know what you want to achieve and put in the necessary work.
 Here are six basic marketing strategies you can use to increase your customers and sales.

 1. Offer Free Classes or Workshops

 People love new learning experiences.
-Try offering classes or workshops related to your products or services—in your home, in a rented venue, or through a local education institution such as a community college.
+Try offering classes or workshops related to your products or services—in your home, in a rented venue, or at a local educational institution such as a community college.
 Target specific audiences or events, if appropriate.
 For instance, someone with a beading business might offer special workshops on "Beaded Christmas Projects" or "Beading for Girls."
 A yoga instructor might offer classes such as "Yoga for Men" or "Yoga for Seniors."